jqueuniet/netbox-go/apiv3_7/docs/NestedVMInterface.md

 ### NewNestedVMInterface

-`func NewNestedVMInterface(id int32, url string, display string, virtualMachine NestedVirtualMachine, name string, ) *NestedVMInterface`
+`func NewNestedVMInterface(id int32, url string, virtualMachine NestedVirtualMachine, name string, ) *NestedVMInterface`

 NewNestedVMInterface instantiates a new NestedVMInterface object This constructor will assign default values to properties that have it defined,